satriyop/floatway/readme.md

 * Add in bootstrap

-#Creating New Campgrounds
+#Creating New Trainings
 * Setup new campgrounds route
 * Add in body parser
 * Setup route to show form
 * Add basic unstyled form

-#Style the campground page
+#Style the training page
 * Add a better header/title
-* Make campgrounds display in a grid
+* Make training display in a grid

 #Style the Navbar and Form
 * Add a Navbar to all template
-* Style the new campground form
+* Style the new training form

 #Add Mongoose
 * installing & Config Mongoose
-* Setup campground Model
+* Setup training Model
-* Use campground Model to our Routes
+* Use training Model to our Routes

 #Show Page
 * Review RESTful routes we've seen